Purchases made through links earn us a small commission, at no extra cost to you.

 On a trip that was packed with unforgettable wildlife encounters, the king penguin colony at Salisbury Plain easily stood out as one of the best places to visit on South Georgia Island.

 It was such a privilege to witness an enormous amount of wildlife in a breathtaking location.
-Add in some close meet ups with king penguins and it was the perfect experience!
+Add in some close meet ups with king penguins and it was the perfect experience that we will treasure forever!

 Tips for Visiting Salisbury Plain on South Georgia Island